-In SX1261/2 the high-precision frequency reference can come either from an on-chip crystal oscillator (OSC) using an external crystal resonator or from an external TCXO (Temperature Compensated Crystal Oscillator), supplied by an internal regulator.
+In the LLCC68 the high-precision frequency reference can come either from an on-chip crystal oscillator (OSC) using an external crystal resonator or from an external TCXO (Temperature Compensated Crystal Oscillator), supplied by an internal regulator.

-The SX1261/2 comes in a small form factor 4×4 mm QFN package with the SX1262 able to transmit up to +22 dBm.
+The LLCC68 comes in a small form factor 4 x 4 mm QFN package and is able to transmit up to +22 dBm.
 When in transmit mode the circuit may heat up depending on the output power and current consumption.
 Careful PCB design using thermal isolation techniques must be applied between the circuit and the crystal resonator to avoid transferring the heat to the external crystal resonator.

-When using the LoRa® modulation with LowDataRateOptimize set to 0x00 (see Section Table 13-50: "LoRa® ModParam4 - LowDataRateOptimize" on page 88), the total frequency drift over the packet transmission time should be minimized and kept lower than Freq_drift_max:
+When using the LoRa[®] modulation with LowDataRateOptimize set to 0x00 (see Table 13-50: "LoRa[®] ModParam4 - LowDataRateOptimize" on page 82), the total frequency drift over the packet transmission time should be minimized and kept lower than Freq_drift_max:

-$Freq_drift_max = \frac{BW_L}{3 2^{SF}}$
+$$Freq_drift_max = \frac{BW_L}{3 2^{SF}}$$